 Where to See the Almond Blossoms

-Every year, between late January and mid-February, Mallorca transforms into a sea of soft pink and white as the island’s almond trees burst into bloom.
-Often referred to as the “Mallorcan snow,” this breathtaking spectacle marks the early arrival of spring and is one of the island’s most enchanting natural displays.
+Every year, between late January and late February – and sometimes into early March, Mallorca transforms into a sea of soft pink and white as its almond trees burst into bloom.
+Often referred to as “Mallorcan snow”, this fleeting natural spectacle signals the island’s quiet transition from winter to spring and remains one of Mallorca’s most enchanting seasonal highlights.

-Whether you’re a nature lover, photographer, or simply looking for an excuse to get outside, experiencing the almond blossoms is a must.
-Here are some of the best spots to soak in this floral wonder.
+Whether you’re a nature lover, photographer, or simply looking for a peaceful reason to explore the island, almond blossom season is one of the most beautiful times to be outdoors in Mallorca.

 Whether you prefer a gentle countryside stroll or a more challenging mountain trek, there’s a route for you: